 While I often bemoaned the fact we weren’t allowed sugared cereals or the yearned after PopTarts, I could console myself with Little Debbie Oatmeal Creme Pies.
 I suppose my mother reasoned that since they were made of oatmeal, they were healthy.
 When I was a kid, they tasted different than they do now.
 The cookies were a bit firmer, the creme a bit grainier, and I loved them.
 My young self absolutely noticed when the texture changed, although I probably wasn’t as concerned with the actual flavor back then.
 They’re still fantastic cookies that have stood the test of time, even if they have changed just a bit over the years.

 Pin this.
-These are really that good–I promise.
+This Little Debbie Oatmeal Cream Pie Copycat Recipe is really that good–I promise.

 Sadly the changes most likely were to add new food dyes, stabilizers, emulsifiers and cheaper sugars to their recipe.
 But I remember them before they got their makeover, and I wanted to bring back that particular glory.
 And so, my quest to create the best homemade Little Debbie Oatmeal Creme Pies copycat recipe began.
 First up: research.
 To that end, I purchased a “Big Pack” of Little Debbie Oatmeal Creme Pies.
 I tasted them whole.
 I dissected them to taste just the cookie by itself and then just the creme.
 I looked over the impressive ingredient list (and by impressive, I mean disturbingly long) and wrote down all the ingredients I could pronounce, translating industrial food names–dextrose, high fructose corn syrup, corn syrup solids, emulsifiers–into ingredients that I kept in my kitchen: sugar, eggs.
 I left out ingredients there was no way I could find and ended up with a list 27 ingredients long.
 Too long.